edwinb/Blodwen/Notes/Directives.md

 Syntax: `%integerLit <fromInteger_name>`

-Apply all integer literals to the given function name when elaborating.
+Apply the given function to all integer literals when elaborating.
 The default Prelude sets this to `fromInteger`.

 ### %stringList

+Syntax: `%stringLit <fromString_name>`

-Apply all string literals to the given function name when elaborating.
+Apply the given function to all string literals when elaborating.
 The default Prelude does not set this.

 ### %charLit

+Syntax: `%charLit <fromChar_name>`

-Apply all character literals to the given function name when elaborating.
+Apply the given function to all character literals when elaborating.
 The default Prelude does not set this.

+### %allow_overloads

+Syntax: `%allow_overloads <name>`

+This is primarily for compatibility with the Idris 1 notion of name overloading which allows in particular `(>>=)` and `fromInteger` to be overloaded in an ad-hoc fashion as well as via the `Monad` and `Num` interfaces respectively.

+It effect is: If `<name>` is one of the possibilities in an ambiguous application, and one of the other possibilities is immediately resolvable by return type, remove `<name>` from the list of possibilities.

+If this sounds quite hacky, it's because it is.
+It's probably better not to use it other than for the specific cases where we need it for compatibility.
+It might be removed, if we can find a better way to resolve ambiguities with `(>>=)` and `fromInteger` in particular!

 ## Implementation/debugging directives